 How will I find out what is happening?

-Warwickshire Cares: Better Together has a visual identity and you will start to see the name and the plan diagram appearing on information and updates we will regularly share with you .
+Warwickshire Cares: Better Together has an established visual identity with the name and our logo appearing on information and updates we regularly share with you .

-Getting the views and feedback from the people of Warwickshire will be one of the main measures of Better Together’s success.
+Getting the views and feedback from the people of Warwickshire is one of the main measures of Better Together’s success.
 To date we have obtained public views of the current services via a range of events and activities.
 These include:

 - Home Truths report